 What Do Gorillas Eat?: Did you know gorillas are the biggest living primates on earth?
 Although IUCN declared all species of gorillas as critically-endangered, they live mostly in tropical forests in Africa.
 They live on land rather than in trees, unlike rainforest monkeys.
 By nature, gorillas are omnivorous.

 Since these mammals occupy the forest floor layer of the tropical or subtropical rainforests, what do gorillas eat?
 Are gorillas herbivores?
 What is the gorilla diet?
-Do gorillas eat meat?
+Do gorillas ever eat meat?
 Do gorillas hunt other animals?
 What are the sub-species of gorillas and their eating patterns?
-Most importantly do gorillas attack and eat humans?
+Most importantly, do gorillas attack and eat humans?

 Table of Contents

 - What Do Gorillas Eat?

 - Gorilla Food Chain Diagram

 - How Much Do Gorillas Eat?

 The term “Gorilla” refers to a genus of animals including many different species.
 By nature, gorillas are omnivorous, meaning that they eat both plants and animals.
 There are mainly two types of gorillas, namely western gorilla and eastern gorilla, which we will explore more on their sub-species later in the article.

 - Gorillas’ diet directly depends on their habitat and the time of the year.